ga-wdi-lessons/js-jasmine/readme.md

 Consider: What variables do you need to test?
 From an English perspective, what names would it make sense for the different variables and methods to have?

 **Take 5 minutes** to add expectations yourself.
-Then, meet up with your group of 3 and take 5 minutes to review each others' expectations.
+Then, meet up with your group of 3 and take 5 minutes to review each others expectations.

 ## Refactor (10/150)

-Q. What's not DRY about my tests?
+Q. What is not DRY about my tests?
 What repeats?
 ---
 > `var olaf = new Snowman("Olaf");`